cnty-ai/php-technical-test/README.md

 ## Test 2

-1. checkout the test-2 branch
+1. Checkout the test-2 branch
+2. Can you explain what does this application does ?